sramteke171/github-move/README.md

 1. Make sure that Postgres is running
 1. Make sure you have your Node/Express API app running with `nodemon` so that we can make requests
+	- If your backend isn't working, you can use `https://muse-backend.herokuapp.com/` as your endpoint.

 <br>